TABLE OF CONTENTS

 To be effective, your business letterhead needs to cover a fair bit of ground.
 A lonely logo at the top of an otherwise blank page might look elegant, but it’s really only useful for people who are so familiar with your image they recognize it as being from your company.
-Increase the reach of your materials by including the following items on your letterhead:

 - If you’re a sole proprietor, you can trade under a personal name or a business name.
-However, you use the latter, you must include your personal name and full business address on all documentation.
+However, if you use the latter, you must include your personal name and full business address on all documentation.

-- In a partnership, the law requires letterheads include the names of all partners as well as the full street address of the main office.
+- In a partnership, the law requires letterheads to include the names of all partners as well as the full street address of the main office.

 - A limited liability company (LLC) is required to display the registered company name, registration number and place, as well as the registered company address.